sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/nodejs.md

 ## Understanding the code

-The application is a simple Express app with a single controller file `index.js` that exports an unique endpoint:
+The application is a simple Express app with a single controller file `index.js` that exports a unique endpoint:

-- `/token` : Generate a token for a given Room name and participant name
+- `/token` : Generate a token for a given Room name and Participant name

 <!-- > You can get more information about these endpoints in the [Application Server Endpoints](application-server/#rest-endpoints) section. -->